Information Flows, Organizational Structure, and Corporate Governance

 This survey provides an overview of theoretical and empirical research on information flows in corporations.
 It highlights key frictions preventing effective information flows and discusses how organizational structure and corporate governance can alleviate these frictions, focusing on three broad topics: 1) organizational design, such as the choice between centralized and decentralized decision-making; 2) composition and decision-making process of the board of directors; and 3) communication among shareholders and between shareholders and management in the context of shareholder activism.
 The goal of the survey is to draw connections between theoretical and empirical work and point out directions for future research.

-Keywords: information flows, communication, organizational design, corporate governance, allocation of authority, centralized decision-making, delegation, board of directors, shareholder activism
+Keywords: information flows, communication, organizational structure, delegation, board of directors, shareholder activism

 JEL Classification: D23, D82, D83, G34, L22